gbriones1/automaton-ops/README.md

 The output of the execution will be the automaton definition resulting from the operation, this text can be copied and pasted into the text box in http://ivanzuzak.info/noam/webapps/fsm_simulator/ in the section `① Create automaton` under the tab `Input automaton`, then create the graph by clicking the `Create automaton` button.

 The generated graph will appear in the section: `③ Transition graph` of the same page.

+#### Simulate the automaton

+Once you have drawn the automaton graph, you can simulate the execution path using a word that contains symbols in the alphabet.

+In the section `② Simulate automaton` there are options to generate random words, or if you prefer, you can type a word of your own, after that, click on the `Start` button to start the simulation.

+To navigate through the simulation paths, use the navigation buttons located in the same section.
+While you navigate, the automaton states in the graph will change the color to grey if it is a state found in the path.
+After finishing word processing, if any of the acceptance states is grey, then the word is accepted.